- CODE OF CONDUCT AND ACADEMIC INTEGRITY

 - RESIDENCY, TIME LIMITS, AND FEES

-Many others contributed in ways large and small, not least the students in the doctoral program, whose many relevant questions and experiences have led us to review our policies, consider their implications, and write them down clearly.
+Many have contributed in ways large and small to this handbook, not least the students in the doctoral program, whose many relevant questions and experiences have led us to review our policies, consider their implications, and write them down clearly.
 We thank them especially and wish them the best in all their endeavors, at Penn and beyond.

 Nandita Mitra, PhD